Effective: May 17, 2018

 Contact Information

-If you have questions or concerns about this privacy statement or if you feel that a Temple University website is not following its stated privacy statement and communicating with the owner of said website does not resolve the matter, or if you have general questions or concerns about privacy or information technology policy at the university, please contact the chief privacy officer via email at privacy@temple.edu.
+If you have questions or concerns about university sites or on the use of university systems as they apply to this privacy statement—or if you have general questions or concerns about privacy or information technology policy at the university, please contact the chief privacy officer via email at privacy@temple.edu.